BOOK DIRECT

 Ugly Grouper is one of the most popular family restaurants.
 This restaurant is also a must-go and has received a lot of positive reviews from its customers.

-Order the Tastiest Oysters from Anna Maria Oyster Bar
+Order the Tastiest Oysters - Anna Maria Oyster Bar

 AMI Locals Bradenton Beach Anna Maria Island

 Florida is surrounded by numerous islands on all sides.
 But there is something about Anna Maria Island that makes it one of the best.
 Anna Maria Island has something to offer everyone.
-Read more about why to visit Anna Maria Island Florida.
+Anna Maria Island’s allure lies in its simplicity and natural splendor, offering activities that range from serene to adventurous.
+Start with the beaches, the island’s crown jewels.

 On Anna Maria Island, relaxation is a must and no car is required.
 A free island trolley is available for transportation all over the island so it's visitors can find true rest, as well as all the best that the island has to offer!
 Anna Maria is a place where islanders take serious enjoyment in roof-top sunsets and morning strolls for shells along the beach.
 The island has way more than a handfull of appetite satisfying bistros, pubs, cafes and ice cream shops to make eating out on vacation fun and exciting.
 Anna Maria Island has six beaches, Anna Maria Beach, Bradenton Beach, Coquina Beach, Cortez Beach, Manatee Beach, and Holmes Beach